Ares-Developers/Ares-docs/bugfixes/type2/ivanbombscanonlybefiredbyinfantrytypes.rst

 InfantryType then the weapon would fire but the Ivan Bomb would not actually get attached to the target.
 Now Ivan Bombs can be fired by VehicleTypes, AircraftTypes and BuildingTypes as well.

-NB: BuildingTypes do not get the Dynamite cursor.
+.. note:: BuildingTypes do not get the Dynamite cursor.

 .. versionadded:: 0.1